nathanbuchar/electron-settings/docs/faq.md

     * **Linux**

         If you're running Linux, your app's default user data directory is either `$XDG_CONFIG_HOME/<Your App>` or `~/.config/<Your App>`.

+* **What data types may be stored?**

+    You may set a key path to any value supported by JSON: an object, array, string, number, boolean, or `null`.

 * **Can I use electron-settings in both the main and renderer processes?**